 On his return to France after spending two years as an analyst in the M&A department of Banque Lazard in New York, he joined the management team at Compagnie Générale des Eaux (CGE, now Vivendi) as a project coordinator.

 From 1995 to 1998 he served as CFO of one of the group’s main Italian subsidiaries, specializing in energy management and the environment.

-He left CGE in 1998 to become CFO then CEO of SLP Infoware, a French company producing market analysis software, a position he held until 2003.
-After selling the company to Gemplus, from 2004 to 2010 he held senior executive positions at Natixis Investissement then NEM Partners, two Natixis investment funds focusing on capital development.
+He left CGE/Vivendi in 1998 to become CFO then CEO of SLP Infoware, a French company producing market analysis/CRM software, a position he held until 2003.
+After selling the company to Gemplus, from 2004 to 2010 he held senior executive positions at Natixis Investissement then NEM Partners, two Natixis Private Equity funds focusing on capital development.
 During this time he made many substantial investments in companies including Newrest (airline catering) and Saverglass (luxury bottle producer).

-Since 2011, he has been a co-founder, shareholder and member of the Supervisory Board of Alma Learning, a group specialising in private education and distance learning and training.
+Since 2011, he has been a co-founder, shareholder and member of the Supervisory Board of Alma Learning, a group specializing in private education, distance learning and training.
 Alma Learning has majority interests in the private school Cours Hattemer, Hattemer Academy, Cours Legendre, Cours Saint Anne and Euro Formadis.
 He created Jolt Capital, an investment fund focusing on new technologies, in 2011 and then, in 2012, the Hattemer Foundation, a philanthropic body of which he is the chairman.